KatHendo/portfolio/README.md

 # Research Specialist & Data Analyst

 ### Education
-Business Analytics, M.S.
+- M.S.
+Business Analytics
-Intelligence Studies, B.A.
+- B.A.
+Intelligence Studies
-Intellignece Analysis, A.A.
+- A.A.
+Intellignece Analysis
-Information Management, A.A.
+- A.A.
+Information Management

 ### Certifications
 Agile & Scrum Basics, 2024 |